michal-simon/ondrejsikawebs/README.md

 ### Locations of Sites Sources

-Those links also works in VS Code
+Those links also work in VS Code

 #### UK